usds/justice40-tool/data/data-pipeline/README.md

 To build the docker container the first time, make sure you're in the root directory of the repository and run `docker-compose build --no-cache`.

+Once completed, run `docker-compose up`.
+Docker will spin up 3 containers: the client container, the static server container and the data container.
+Once all data is generated, you can see the application using a browser and navigating to `htto://localhost:8000`.

-Once completed, run `docker-compose up` and then open a new tab or terminal window, and then run any command for the application using this format:
+If you want to run specific data tasks, you can open a new terminal tab or terminal window while `docker-compose up` is running, and then execute any command for the application using this format:

 `docker exec j40_data_pipeline_1 python3 -m data_pipeline.application [command]`

 Here's a list of commands: